-The amount of tax credits reserved for new construction or rehabilitation costs will be calculated using a minimum applicable percentage rate of nine percent (9%).
-The amount of tax credits reserved for acquisition costs is based on the greater of the tax credit applicable percentage (%) in effect for the month of credit reservation or the applicable percentage (%) in effect for the month of the deadline for Tier Two applications.
+Under Section 42(b)(2)(A), only developments that place in service by December 31, 2013 are eligible for the flat 9% credit rate.
+The amount of tax credits reserved for new construction or rehabilitation costs for the 2012 Tax Credit funding cycle will be calculated using a minimum applicable percentage rate of nine percent (9%).
+The amount of tax credits reserved for acquisition costs is based on the greater of the tax credit applicable percentage (%) in effect for the month of credit reservation or the applicable percentage (%) in effect for the month of the deadline for Tier Two Tax Credit Application submission.
 Applicants who receive a reservation of tax credits will be notified of the dollar amount of tax credits preliminarily reserved and the Reservation Fee which must be submitted to the Authority.
 Applicants have ten (10) business days from the date of the notification letter to submit fees and the executed original Reservation Certificate.
 Upon receipt of the Reservation Fee, Construction Inspection Fees, and the executed Reservation Certificate, the Authority will execute the Reservation Certificate and forward a copy to the Applicant.